Cape Town is one of my favourite cities in the world.

 And it definitely wasn’t difficult to get some kickass photos, either.

-Thanks to my previous hiking experience, I knew the coming down was likely to be harder than the ascent, and in this case I was correct.
+Thanks to my previous hiking experiences, I knew the coming down was likely to be harder than the ascent, and in this case I was correct.

-It turns out that climbing up rocks that were half of the size of me is far easier than attempting to scramble down them.
+It turns out that climbing up rocks that were half of the size of me is far easier than attempting to step off them without twisting an ankle.
 Especially when there’s a layer of dust everywhere that makes everything super-slippery.

-And then, being me, I may have taken a wrong turn and suddenly found myself gripping on to a chain as I attempted to descend without throwing myself off the mountain.
+And then, being me, I may have taken a wrong turn — on to the hard route! — and suddenly found myself gripping on to a chain as I attempted to descend without throwing myself off the mountain.

 And then, being me, I may have then climbed back up the chain and wandered around in circles in search of the easier route.